English Americans: Political influence

 While WASPs have been major players in every major American political party, an exceptionally strong association has existed between WASPs and the Republican Party, before the 1980s.
 A few top Democrats qualified, such as Franklin D. Roosevelt.
 Northeastern Republican leaders such as Leverett Saltonstall of Massachusetts, Prescott Bush of Connecticut and especially Nelson Rockefeller of New York exemplified the pro-business liberal Republicanism of their social stratum, espousing internationalist views on foreign policy, supporting social programs, and holding liberal views on issues like racial integration.
-A famous confrontation was the 1952 Senate election in Massachusetts where John F. Kennedy, a Catholic of Irish descent, defeated WASP Henry Cabot Lodge, Jr. However the challenge by Barry Goldwater in 1964 to the Eastern Republican establishment helped undermine the WASP dominance.
+A famous confrontation was the 1952 Senate election in Massachusetts where John F. Kennedy, a Catholic of Irish descent, defeated WASP Henry Cabot Lodge Jr. However the challenge by Barry Goldwater in 1964 to the Eastern Republican establishment helped undermine the WASP dominance.
 Goldwater himself had solid WASP credentials through his mother, of a prominent old Yankee family, but was instead mistakenly seen as part of the Jewish community (which he had never associated with).
 By the 1980s, the liberal Rockefeller Republican wing of the party was marginalized, overwhelmed by the dominance of the Southern and Western conservative Republicans.

 Asking "Is the WASP leader a dying breed?" journalist Nina Strochlic in 2012 pointed to eleven WASP top politicians—typically scions of upper class English families.
 She ended with Republicans George H. W. Bush elected in 1988, his son George W. Bush elected in 2000 and 2004, and John McCain, who was nominated but defeated in 2008.

+Relations with Native Americans

+When English colonists initiated the establishment of colonies on the North American continent, they aspired to coexist harmoniously with their Native American neighbors.
+The English believed that their indigenous counterparts would acknowledge the superiority of English civilization and would seek to imitate the English colonists.
+Regrettably for the English settlers, the Native Americans were not inclined to fulfill these expectations.
+Equally troubling for the colonists was the fact that several of their own found Indian culture more appealing than English society.
+This situation alarmed colonial leaders, prompting all colonies to take measures to prevent their citizens from adopting Native American lifestyles.
+The English colonists exhibited an unquenchable desire for Native American lands.
+To rationalize their appropriation of Indian territory, English officials and colonists relied on three specific justifications.
+Firstly, they asserted their claim to the land by virtue of discovery.
+Secondly, they claimed the land through conquest.
+Lastly, they contended that they had a superior right to the land because they could utilize it more effectively than the Native Americans.
+Land was arguably the most significant source of tension in Anglo-Indian relations during the colonial era.